The Joy of the Lord IS Your Strength!

 John 18:37 (NKJV)

-According to the Word of God, if we are genuine followers of Jesus Christ and He is our personal Lord and Savior, we are supposed to hear the voice of Jesus, the King of kings and Lord of Lords!
+According to the Word of God, if we are genuine followers of Jesus Christ and He is our personal Lord and Savior, we are supposed to hear the voice of Jesus, the King of kings and Lord of lords!
 However, we must listen to hear His voice.
 Listening is sometimes difficult due to all the noise in our environment that interferes with His voice.
 It is like the difficulty of tuning a radio when we are trying to find a specific signal for a station, but all that is heard is static and interference from other signals.
 Our lives and minds are bombarded with sounds from everything we are exposed to in this world, including our own thoughts and the voice of the enemy, Satan.
+Jesus said:

 My sheep hear My voice, and I know them, and they follow Me.